ibm-cloud-docs/monitoring/customize_agent.md

 | Filtering events by severity                  | `event_priority: warning`   |
 | Verify what metrics are included or excluded  | `metrics_excess_log: true`  |
 {: caption="Table 2.
 Log section entries" caption-side="top"}

-Note that troubleshooting a host with less than the default 'info' level will be more difficult or not possible.
-You should revert to 'info' when you are done troubleshooting the agent.

-A level of 'error' will generate the fewest log entries, a level of 'trace' will give the most, 'info' is the default if no entry exists.
-Example in dragent.yaml
-customerid: 831f3-Your-Access-Key-9401
-tags: local:sf,acct:eng,svc:websvr
-log:
- file_priority: warning
- console_priority: info

-OR
-customerid: 831f3-Your-Access-Key-9401
-tags: local:sf,acct:eng,svc:websvr
-log: { file_priority: debug, console_priority: debug }
-Docker run command

-If you are using the "ADDITIONAL_CONF" parameter to start a Docker containerized agent, you would specify this entry in the Docker run command:
--e ADDITIONAL_CONF=“log:  { file_priority: error, console_priority: none }”
--e ADDITIONAL_CONF="log:\n  file_priority: error\n  console_priority: none"